 Creating flower arrangements doesn't mean you have to stick to floral elements.
+As you can see in our online store we love adding fruits and vegetables to our arrangements.
 Unique and bold designs can be easily put together by marrying flowers with edible fruits and vegetables.
 Bright colors, strong shapes and a variety of texture make edible elements especially sought after.
 They also can prove cost friendly, especially when paired with expensive stems of flowers.

 Usually, all we see in flower vases are the stems of bouquets.
 However, a large clear vase can be a display case for much more.
 Root vegetable and fruit with hard rind are the best to display in your vases, as the continued exposure to water will not cause them to spoil fast.
 Fill a vase with bright yellow lemons, Or sticking freshly scrubbed carrots into a square vase, and using the protruding stems as greenery for a rose arrangement.
 Limes, celery and radishes all work well underwater.
 Cranberries submerged in a vase make for a fun and festive holiday arrangement.
 Make sure to change the water frequently, at least once every two days, to avoid it turning cloudy.